ChsHub/SSIM-PIL/README.md

 # SSIM-PIL
 Comparison of two images using the structural similarity algorithm (SSIM).
+The resulting value varies between 1.0 for identical images and 0.0 for completely different images.
 It's based on the PIL and also supports GPU acceleration via pyopencl.

 ## Installation